Design & Applied Arts at Virginia Commonwealth University

 How Much Do Design Graduates from VCU Make?

-The median salary of design students who receive their bachelor's degree at VCU is $28,000.
-This is less than $30,900, which is the national average of all design majors in the nation who earn bachelor's degrees.
+The median salary of design students who receive their bachelor's degree at VCU is $29,473.
+Unfortunately, this is lower than the national average of $32,733 for all design students.

 Design Student Demographics at VCU